eajitesh/Reporting-Solution-on-AWS/aws_services_reporting_apps.md

 One could as well use multi-container docker platform configuration of AWS EB or [AWS ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) to deploy the reporting app/APIs.

-## Reporting App using Springboot - Key Considerations
+## Springboot for creating Reporting APIs - Key Highlights

 Following are some of the key highlights to be considered when building reporting apps which interacts with AWS ElasticSearch as data storage.